alanng10/class-lang/Doc/Article/Word/a.md

 Word "inn" has meaning that is input source.

+Word "err" has meaning that is error destination.

 Word "case" has meaning that is one of discrete choices.

 Word "refer" has meaning that is declaration.